-The right device combined with Verizon's 4G LTE network can make video chatting a breeze.
+The right device combined with Verizon’s 4G LTE and 5G Ultra Wideband network can make video chatting a breeze.
 To start, choose a device that has strong battery life, good processing power and a front-facing camera.
-Most of today's smartphones and tablets have those capabilities, and Verizon's 4G LTE network also gives you both the speed and reliability to keep video chats connected and clear.
+Most of today’s smartphones and tablets have those capabilities, and Verizon’s networks also gives you both the speed and reliability to keep video chats connected and clear.

-A few phones that stand out include the Droid Turbo 2 by Motorola and the Samsung Galaxy Note5.
-Tablets, such as the Ellipsis® 10, also make video chatting seem as if you’re having a face-to-face conversation.
+A few phones that stand out include the Apple iPhone 12 Pro Max and the Samsung Galaxy S21 Ultra 5G.
+Tablets, such as the Apple 12.9-inch iPad Pro (2020), also make video chatting seem as if you’re having a face-to-face conversation.

-Verizon also offers Advanced Calling 1.0 on some devices that allow users to video chat as easily as they would make a traditional call.
+Verizon also offers Advanced Calling 1.0 on some devices that allow users to video chat just as easily as making a traditional call.
 And if you’re not quite prepared to be on camera, you can try one-way video calling to see the person on the other end, but not let them see you.

-You'll also experience natural-sounding calls with Advanced Calling 1.0 when both phones are HD Voice-enabled and are on the Verizon 4G LTE Network.
+You'll also experience natural-sounding calls with Advanced Calling 1.0 when both phones are HD Voice-enabled.
 You won't believe your ears: HD Voice sounds as if the person you're calling is right next to you.

 It’s hard to stay still while you’re talking, especially if you’re used to talking with your hands.
-To avoid looking jittery, use a stand or case, such as the Shell Holster Combo with Kickstand for Droid Turbo 2 or the Tech21 Impactology Classic Frame Wallet for iPhone 6/6s.
+To avoid looking jittery, use a stand or case.

 Now that you've got the gear, it's time to make the call.
-First, you may want to schedule your video call.
+First, you may want to schedule your video call instead of taking it on the fly.
 Even if you're just video chatting with your mother, no one likes to be caught off guard if they're going to be on camera.
 And if you're taking a business call, take it in a clean, clutter-free environment that's not crowded with people talking.